-Since U.S. advise-and-assist forces began partnering with Iraqi border patrols along the Syrian border in mid-November 2009, the instances of smugglers circumventing port-of-entry stations have all but ceased, according to several sources within the Iraqi Department of Border Enforcement.
+CONTINGENCY OPERATING SITE UBAYDI, Iraq (Dec.
+14, 2009) -- Since U.S. advise and assist forces began partnering with Iraqi border patrols along the Syrian border in mid-November, instances of smugglers circumventing port-of-entry stations have all but ceased, according to several sources within the Department of Border Enforcement.

-Barone acknowledged that U.S. forces and the DBE are sharing intelligence, and that Iraqis seemed eager to make the best use of the partnership.
+Barone acknowledged that Dhamin and USF are sharing intelligence, and that Dhamin seemed eager to make the best use of the partnership.

 "The idea is to establish patterns of behavior so that, when we leave, the Iraqis will continue to implement successful strategies against the enemy," said Barone.

-Following one of the coldest nights on the border, Col. Salah, commander of 2nd Battalion, 15th Bde., DBE drove to the American encampment to thank them.
+Following one of the coldest nights on the border, Col. Salah, commander of 2nd Battalion, 15th Brigade of the DBE, drove to the American encampment to thank them.

 "Thank you for leaving your families and staying out here in the cold to help us with this important mission," said Salah.